 My only minor qualm would be the irritating way in which you have to shoot lots of little buzzing, flying or ‘scampering’ creatures with the painfully inaccurate analogue sticks, but I’m sure that’s just a personal preference (as a PC fan!) and that those more experienced than myself would be more than capable of managing it!

 Professor Layton and Pandora’s Box (DS)

-Next I thought I’d look at Professor Layton and Pandora’s Box, which although has been released for a while I haven’t been able to see if it lives up to the hype, and I have to say that unlike Avatar I was somewhat disappointed.
+Next, I thought I’d look at Professor Layton and Pandora’s Box, which although has been released for a while I haven’t been able to see if it lives up to the hype, and I have to say that unlike Avatar I was somewhat disappointed.

 When the puzzles did come they were fiddly, pretty simplistic and ultimately pointless and I felt a certain degree of apathy towards the professor and whoever he was trying to save.
-Despite all this I do think it is an alright game, and the reason for this is that it is not aimed at me — despite the fact I know it’s bad for me I like games with fast cars, guns, blood and cheesy one liners and I really don’t have the time or the attention span to sit down and look for a hidden key in a wardrobe.
-I’d much rather watch some Russian Mafia guard loose his head to a sniper bullet.
+Despite all this I do think it is an alright game, and the reason for this is that it is not aimed at me — despite the fact I know it’s bad for me I like games with fast cars, guns, blood and cheesy one-liners and I really don’t have the time or the attention span to sit down and look for a hidden key in a wardrobe.
+I’d much rather watch some Russian Mafia guard lose his head to a sniper bullet.
 But that’s just me!